Corp for Corporal. It isn't as popular as many other nicknames, but it still counts.

 In Russian, there is "vedroid" (portmanteau of "vedro" (bucket) and "droid") for both R2-D2 (and other astromechs) and T3-M4.

 Bayformers - For the work as a whole and as a description of the unique robot designs.
 It originally started off as a negative thing, but has progressed to be rather affectionate as a different take on the Transformers mythos.

 Agent Megatron - Hugo Weaving's voice work as Megatron in the 2007 movie.
 Based primarily on his previous roles as Agent Smith and Agent Elrond (see above), as the nickname originated before so much as a leaked sound byte from the film was available.

 For the same character and reasons, "Hugotron."
 And Tankface, because in ROTF his alt-mode is, well...

 Mohawk and Stripe: two of the Transfomers made from kitchen appliances in Revenge of the Fallen.
-Named after the Gremlins, due to being identical to them (Mohawk was the one from the second movie with fins on its back who drank spider DNA and turned into a spider Gremlin, while Stripe was the one from the first movie with hair on its back who gets killed last).
+Named after the Gremlins, due to being identical to them (Mohawk was the one from the second movie with fins on its head who drank spider DNA and turned into a spider Gremlin, while Stripe was the one from the first movie with hair on its head who gets killed last).